csicar/Ilias-Autologin/README.md

 ===============

 This Web extension makes using the Ilias-Platform easier by making the login procedure easier.
-You can use it with Chrome and now also Firefox.
+You can use it with Chrome and now also Firefox and Firefox for Android!

 Installation
 ------------